-Q: My wife and I are considering setting up a self-managed super fund to be overseen by a licensed adviser.
+Q: My wife and I are considering setting up a self-managed super fund.
 I asked two advisers for a quote on the set-up costs for a self-managed super fund with a starting balance of $600,000.
 The first adviser charges approximately $8000; the second considerably less — about $1500.
 Which do you think would be the better option, and fundamentally, is an SMSF the most cost-effective option for a couple with this level of savings?

 Based on the information that you have provided, an $8000 fee for advice on $600,000 in assets (assuming they all move into your super fund) works out to be 1.3% of your fund’s assets but I’m guessing that the fee quoted involves set-up costs, annual running costs and perhaps a general financial plan.

-For your comparison, around two-thirds of SMSFs have an estimated operating expense ratio of 1% or less (that is 1% or less of fund assets), and just over 40% of SMSFs have estimated operating expense ratio of 0.25% or less, according to the ATO.
+For your comparison, around two-thirds of SMSFs have an estimated operating expense ratio of 1% or less (that is 1% or less of fund assets), and just over 40% of SMSFs have an estimated operating expense ratio of 0.25% (a quarter of a per cent) or less, according to the ATO.
+On a $600,000 account balance, an expense ratio of 1% means $6,000 in annual fees.
+An operating expense ratio (OER) of 0.25% on a $600,000 account balance works out to be $1500 in annual fees, although such a low expense ratio is associated with much higher account balances (according to the ATO, 0.25% OER applies to account balances of $2 million or more).
 I detail the actual costs of running a SMSF later in this response.

 The question you ask is an important one for anyone considering a SMSF.
 The difference in quotes is huge, but which service is the better option really depends on what you get for your money.
 Ask each adviser to itemise the following:

 - Establishment costs (including trust deed).

 - Running costs, such as administration, reporting (including annual audit) and lodgement.